What is bucketing leads?

 - Bucket 1: Call through any leads you’ve already researched.

 - Bucket 1: Research all brand-new leads to ensure they’re in your swimlane.

 If the only prospecting you do today is confirming tomorrow’s appointments, you’re much better off than if you had started by sending cold emails to brand-new leads in Bucket 1.

 We hope this technique helps you prioritize leads better.

 Our bucketing leads method is from our book, Outbound Sales, No Fluff.
 If you want to read more about the fundamentals of sales, you can get a copy below.
 Or signup for our free tool, UpLevel, and get instant access to our Outbound Sales, No Fluff – The Course playbook!
-Just login, go to “My Playbooks”, then find TSD: Outbound Sales, No Fluff – The Course.
+Just login, go to “My Playbooks”, then find Au Partners: Outbound Sales, No Fluff – The Course.